Asynchronous Distributed Reinforcement Learning for LQR Control via Zeroth-Order Block Coordinate Descent: Distributed ZOO with Asynchronous Samples and Updates

 \textbf{Sample Complexity.} To achieve high accuracy of the convergent result, we consider $\epsilon$ as a small positive scalar such that $\epsilon\ll1/\epsilon$.
-As a result, the sample complexity for convergence of Algorithm \ref{alg:as} is \GJ{$T\sim\mathcal{O}(q_+^2N_0^2/\hat{\epsilon}^3)$}.
+As a result, the sample complexity for convergence of Algorithm \ref{alg:as} is $T\sim\mathcal{O}(q_+^2N_0^2/\hat{\epsilon}^3)$.
 This implies that the required iteration number mainly depends on the highest dimension of the variable for one agent, the largest size of one cluster, and the number of clusters (because $T_0\geq s$).
-Note that even when the number of agents increases, $q_+$ may remain the same, implying high scalability of our algorithm to large-scale networks.
+Note that even when the number of agents increases, $q_+$ may remain the same, implying high scalability of our algorithm to large-scale networks\footnote{The scalability advantage of our algorithm compared with a relevant model-free distributed LQR reference will be given in the analysis after Theorem \ref{th as LQR}.}.
 Moreover, $N_0$ may increase as the number of clusters $s$ decreases.
 Hence, there is a trade-off between the benefits of minimizing the largest cluster size against minimizing the number of clusters.
-When the network is of large scale, $T_0$ dominates the sample complexity, which makes minimizing the number of clusters the optimal clustering strategy. \GJ{Note that the sample complexity is directly associated with the convergence accuracy.} \HB{Analysis with diminishing step-sizes is of interest and may help achieve asymptotic convergence of the gradient.}
+When the network is of large scale, $T_0$ dominates the sample complexity, which makes minimizing the number of clusters the optimal clustering strategy.
+Note that the sample complexity is directly associated with the convergence accuracy.
+Analysis with diminishing step-sizes is of interest and may help achieve asymptotic convergence of the gradient.

-\HB{Theorem~\ref{th as} provides sufficient conditions for Algorithm~\ref{alg:as} to converge.
-The objective of the analysis is to identify the range of applicability of the proposed algorithm and establish the qualitative behaviors of the algorithms, rather than providing optimal choices of algorithmic parameters.
+Theorem~\ref{th as} provides sufficient conditions for Algorithm~\ref{alg:as} to converge.
+The objective of our analysis is to identify the range of applicability of the proposed algorithm, and establish the qualitative behavior of the algorithms, rather than providing optimal choices of the parameters for the algorithm.
 Some of the parameters, such as the Lipschitz constants, have analytical expressions in the model-based setting (see e.g.,~\cite{Bu19}).
-However, they are indeed difficult to obtain in the model-free setting.
-Therefore, in our experiments, we choose small step-sizes empirically to ensure that the cost function decreases over time.}
+However, they are difficult to obtain in the model-free setting.
+In our experiments, we choose small step-sizes empirically to ensure that the cost function decreases over time.